 But if you have no plans of majoring in STEM, then you don’t have to worry about your grades on your math classes.
 You can focus your time on classes that are more associated with your major.
 Having good grades in your math classes is already enough.
 Having honors on your math classes would be great, however, you should concentrate more on those classes which are more associated with your major.

 If you are interested in majoring in STEM, then you should take four years of math classes.
 However, if you want to push yourself, then you can take some advanced math classes.
-If your major is accounting, we advise you to get expert accounting help.
-This will surely save your time and effort.
+Additionally, we advise you to get expert math writing help of our professionals.
+This will surely save your time and effort!